francc/tinypacks/README-TinyPostman.md

     path:    The path of the addressed resource encoded as an UTF-8 string.

-    code:    An integer value representing one of following response codes:
+    code:    An integer value representing one of the following response
+             codes:

                 0x21    201 Created
                 0x22    202 Deleted